cktan/tomlc99/README.md

 }
 ```

-## Building
+## Building and installing

 A normal *make* suffices.
-Alternately, you can also simply include the
+You can also simply include the
 `toml.c` and `toml.h` files in your project.

-## Install

-Invoking `make install` will install the header file in /usr/local/include and library files in /usr/local/lib.
-Alternatively, specify `make install prefix=/a/file/path` to install into /a/file/path/include and /a/file/path/lib/.
+Invoking `make install` will install the header file in
+/usr/local/include and library files in /usr/local/lib.

+Alternatively, specify `make install prefix=/a/file/path` to install into
+/a/file/path/include and /a/file/path/lib/.

 ## Testing